rootjs/rootjs/README.md

 We currently use a mocha testsuite but might add something to (unit-)test C++ code directly.

 #Dependencies
+* This module only supports Node.js v4.4 or newer
-* You need to have ROOT installed (root-config needs to be available in your PATH)
+* You need to have ROOT-6.06.00 or newer installed (root-config needs to be available in your PATH)
 * You need libuv, on Ubuntu you can use `sudo apt-get install libuv1-dev` to install it

 #Usage